vackosar/vackosar.github.io/_posts/2023-11-15-Rockefellers-Quotes-Gratitude-Fictional-Letters.md

 ## Another Caution
-Regardless above, any quotes, or books is in a risk of not being useful to You the reader.
-You are unique, or you can become unique, living in a unique time and place.
-Books are mere words, that gain meaning when acted on.
-You may find more useful describing the world in your own words from experience of interacting with it.
+Regardless of the above, any quotes or books are at risk of not being useful to You, the reader.
+You are unique or can become unique, living in a unique time and place.
+Books are mere words that gain meaning when acted on.
+You may find it more beneficial to describe the world in your own words from the experience of interacting with it.

 ## The Best Quotes From The Real Letters
 These are extractions from letters in book "[Dear Father, Dear Son](https://a.co/d/4rsZQsv)", that captured my attention.